Model Winnie Harlow Announced As Next Victoria’s Secret Angel

 Canadian model Winnie Harlow has been chosen to be the next Victoria’s Secret Angel.
 According to the Daily Mail, the 24-year-old uploaded a video of her reaction to the news to her Twitter account.
 In the video, Harlow says “oh my God, oh my God, oh my God,” and appears to be crying.
 She is standing with a group of people and gives several of them hugs before the video ends.

 Harlow, who got her start on the show America’s Next Top Model in 2014, has experienced a meteoric rise to fame ever since.
 Prior to nabbing the most coveted spot in the business as a Victoria’s Secret Angel at their annual runway show, Harlow was awarded Breakthrough Model Of The Year at Daily Front Row’s Fashion Media Awards.
 As The Daily Mail reported, the model was presented the award by her friend, rapper Nicki Minaj.
-Harlow posted a photo of the pair on her Instagram after receiving the award and wrote: “The accomplishment in itself is breath taking to me!
+Harlow posted a photo of the pair on her Instagram after receiving the award and wrote, “The accomplishment in itself is breath taking to me!
 But to have someone I’ve looked up to for soooo long and now call my friend present this iconic award to me..
 I’m crying right now writing this.
 You know I love you.”

 View this post on Instagram